Feature Space Exploration For Planning Initial Benthic AUV Surveys: Feature Extraction

-Bathymetry can be a strong indicator of the benthic habitat \cite{Friedman2012}.
-The strength of this relationship is dependant on the habitats present.
-Bathymetric features based on basic geometric descriptions such as depth, slope, aspect and rugosity are known to typically be correlated to the corresponding benthic habitats.
+Bathymetry can be a strong indicator of the benthic habitat \citep{Friedman2012}.
+The strength of this relationship is variable, dependent on the area, resolution of the bathymetry, and the habitats present.
+Bathymetric features based on basic geometric descriptions such as depth, slope, aspect and rugosity are known to be typically correlated to the corresponding benthic habitats \citep{Wilson2007}.